baysal69/retro-rice/README.md

 and let it cook
 > continue setting up in Set Up section
   ### Manual Installaation
-> hell nah nigga mrid fkrk asat sir downloadi dk l9lawi rask
+> hell nah nigga sir downloadi dakchi rask
 ## Set Up
 - on the login screen click on the bottom right button
   - select XFCE